sphireinc/Mantis/README.md

 Mantis, much like its namesake ([Jet's Go-Mantis](https://github.com/jet/go-mantis) library), is the "standard library" for Sphire's Golang codebase, used heavily in projects like Sphire Core and Sphire Codex.

+# Warning

+Mantis is pre-production - use at your own risk.

 # Usage